 - a.
-The student outcomes data dashboard showing the measures of continuation, completion and progression outcomes used to inform our regulation of condition B3. - b.
-The TEF data dashboard showing the measures of student experience, and continuation, completion and progression outcomes used to inform the TEF assessments we intend to undertake in 2023. - c.
-A data dashboard showing the sector distributions of student outcome and experience measures. - d.
-A data dashboard showing information about the size and shape of each provider's student population. - 5.
-This document sets out the definitions of our student outcome and experience data indicators.
-It describes the methods we use to construct and present them.
-In doing so, it covers definitions that contribute to all of the data indicators listed in paragraph 2 and which cover student outcomes and experiences at all of the different stages of the student lifecycle in higher education. - 6.
-We have not yet published the additional iteration of the access and participation data dashboard that we set out in the consultation, and our analysis of responses.
-It remains our intention to publish this later in 2022 and, when we do so, we expect to update this document to include further details relevant to the access and participation data dashboard.
+The student outcomes data dashboard showing the measures of continuation, completion and progression outcomes used to inform our regulation of condition B3.4 - b.
+The TEF data dashboard showing the measures of student experience, and continuation, completion and progression outcomes used to inform the TEF assessments we are undertaking in 2023.5 - c.
+A data dashboard showing the sector distributions of student outcome and experience measures.6 - d.
+A data dashboard showing information about the size and shape of each provider's student population.7 - e.
+The access and participation data dashboards.8 - 5.
+We expect to update each of the data resources listed in paragraph 4 with the most recent data as it becomes available.
+This means that we may publish one or more updates each year, broadly as follows: